-A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): February 20, 2008
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): Dec 2007,

-В. DISTRICT OFFICE, FILE NAME, AND NUMBER:L2R0200 - Frisco, Eagle's Nest Commercial Tract, 2004-75209 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:Colorado County/parish/borough: Summit City: Silverthorne Center coordinates of site (lat/long in degree decimal format): Lat.
-39.6553° N, Long106.0806° W. Universal Transverse Mercator: Name of nearest waterbody: Blue River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Blue River at Silverthorne Sewage Treatment Plant Name of watershed or Hydrologic Unit Code (HUC): 14010002 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER:L2R0200-Frisco, Wetland Delineation Report, Peak 7 Subdivision, 200800176

+C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:Colorado County/parish/borough: Summit City: Breckenridge Center coordinates of site (lat/long in degree decimal format): Lat.
+39.5° N, Long.
+106.07° W. Universal Transverse Mercator: Name of pages t waterbody.
+South Parton Crook.
+Name of nearest waterbody: South Barton Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: N/A Name of watershed or Hydrologic Unit Code (HUC): 14010002 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
 Date: Feb.
-20, 2008 ☐ Field Determination.
-Date(s): Summer 2007 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. we area.
+11, 2008 Field Determination.
+Date(s): Nov 8, 2007 SEC A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
 Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The ere Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or 0.05 acres.
-Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable): 3

-Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: There are 5 wetland areas on the parcel; wetlands A-E are jurisdictional per 2004 delineation.
-Wetland E, revisited by wetland consultant and Corps, is an old abandoned irrigation ditch with no water inlet and no water outlet.
-Remnant wetland vegetation is rapidly dying off.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or 0 acres.
+Wetlands: Juris= .61; non juris= .204 acres. c.
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: an isolated wetland without interstate commerce connection that can be perceived, is located on the property, it is 0.204 acre is size.
+Wetland is a depression in a coniferous forest, fed only by precip. and snowmelt, with no surface connection to any other waters..